MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 the other modules.
 Perhaps the most important benefit of integration is that transactions can be posted from one module to another, automatically updating records throughout Microsoft Dynamics GP.

-This introduction is divided into the following sections:

-- *What’s in this manual*

-- *Symbols and conventions*

-- *Resources available from the Help menu*

-- *Send us your documentation comments*

-### What’s in this manual

 This manual is designed to help you set up systemwide information for each company.